raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 ### Checking the connections

-It's easy for the jumper leads to come loose from the Raspberry Pi while you are moving parts of the robot around, so double-check that all your pins are connected properly before turning on your Raspberry Pi.
+It's easy for the jumper leads to come loose from the Raspberry Pi while you are moving parts of the robot around, so double-check that all your pins are connected properly before turning on your Pi.

 ### Discussion